gwojacek/qa-demo-repository/README.md

 ### 6. **Test Execution, Reporting, and Artifacts**

-* Tests run in parallel (pytest-xdist) and by marker (e.g., only UI or API).
+* Tests run in parallel (pytest-xdist) and by marker (e.g., only ui or api or other).
-* If a test fails, a screenshot is taken and saved to `tests/artifacts/`.
+* If a test fails, xfails, a screenshot is taken and saved to `tests/artifacts/`.
 * Pytest-html generates a self-contained HTML report, which also embeds screenshots of failed tests.

 ---